Low Con Buildings Programme

 Step 1 - Heat Recovery System

-Dirty, stale air is continually extracted from all the wet areas, through unobtrusive white ceiling or wall mounted extractors.
+Dirty, stale air is continually extracted from all the wet areas of the home, through unobtrusive white ceiling or wall mounted grilles.

 Step 2 - Heat Recovery System